Data Types

 type Dyn<T>

-When building components, it can be helpful to export a prop that can be passed either a calculation, field, or plain old value.
+When building components, it can be helpful to export a prop that can be either a Dynamic<T>

 The Dyn<T>